 Upon termination of enrollment under an affirmed enrollment agreement for training in the accredited course by the veteran, spouse, surviving spouse, or reservist, without having completed any lessons, a registration fee not in excess of 10 percent of the tuition for the course or \$50, whichever is less, may be charged him or her.
 When the individual terminates the agreement after completion of less than 25 percent of the lessons of the course, the institution may retain the registration fee plus 25 percent of the tuition.
-When the individual terminates the agreement after completing 25 percent of the lessons, the institution may retain the registration fee plus 50 percent of the lessons, the institution may retain the registration fee plus 50 percent of the lessons are completed, no refund of tuition is required.
+When the individual terminates the agreement after completing 25 percent but less than 50 percent of the lessons, the institution may retain the registration fee plus 50 percent of the tuition for the course.
+If 50 percent or more of the lessons are completed, no refund of tuition is required.